Git Quick Start Guide

 sudo chmod 600 ~/.ssh/id_rsa

-For Windows, you can right-click on the file .ssh/id_rsa, go to Properties - Security/Advanced, disable inheritance, change the file owner to your account, and ensure that your account and SYSTEM have Read and Execute permissions, then save.
+Right-click on the .ssh/id_rsa file, go to properties - Security / Advanced, disable inheritance, change the file owner to your own account, and add your own account and SYSTEM with Read and Execute permissions, then save.

-Alternatively, you can use WSL to set permissions using chmod.
+Alternatively, use WSL to set permissions with chmod.

 Reference article: Windows SSH: Permissions for ‘private-key’ are too open